 6) Praise from Zizou

-He might be compared to Germany legend Franz Beckenbauer due to his unrivalled ball-playing ability, but for Hummels, French playmaker Zinedine Zidane was No1.
-Being labelled "the most positive surprise" of EURO 2012 by the 1998 World champion must have gone down very well indeed in the Hummels household.
+He might be compared to Germany legend Franz Beckenbauer due to his ball-playing ability, but for Hummels, French playmaker Zinedine Zidane was No1.
+Being labelled "the most positive surprise" of EURO 2012 by the 1998 FIFA World Cup winner must have gone down very well indeed in the Hummels household.

 7) All-star performance in Brazil